Ventura & Santa Barbara Counties, California

 Standard homeless services — shelter, case management, therapy — consistently underperform for people with unaddressed TBI.
 Not because the services are bad, but because they require a brain that is stable enough to use them.
 Insomnia, chronic stress, and emotion dysregulation driven by TBI prevent the neural consolidation that recovery requires.

-OWGER restores that neurological foundation first.
+OWG restores that neurological foundation first.
 Our three-pillar protocol addresses the secondary cascade of TBI — the sleep disruption, autonomic hyperactivation, and cellular instability that silently drive housing failure year after year.

 See the science